omni-us/jsonargparse/README.rst

 Environment variables
 =====================

-The yamlargparse parsers can also get values from environment variables.
+The jsonargparse parsers can also get values from environment variables.
 The parser checks existing environment variables whose name is of the form :code:`[PREFIX_][LEV__]*OPT`, that is all in upper case, first a prefix (set by :code:`env_prefix`, or if unset the :code:`prog` without extension) followed by